 I will make this easy for you.
 Believe me, this is a fun process!
 Most families feel that having a family photo session is a great bonding experience.
 Don't worry about the kids, and whether they will 'perform.'
 When kids act out, it often makes for amazing photographs.
-Don't worry about how the day will play out - we will make a plan ahead of time that puts everyone at ease.
+Don't worry about how the day will play out - we will make a plan ahead of time that puts everyone at ease - with lots of wiggle room for the unexpected.
 We will discuss ways to capture those memories you want to hold on to and those activities that have meaning to you.
 And I will bring many ideas too - I have loads of ideas for fun family sessions that are beautiful to photograph.

 Don't worry that you will not like unposed photographs of yourself.
 I understand this concern.
 Many other families have expressed it.
 But when they see their photographs, they find that they are overjoyed by the emotion and the connection they portray.
 Their portraits show how hard they work, and how deeply they love and are loved.